toluwalojurotimiayeni/alx-low_level_programming/0x10-variadic_functions/README.md

-A function that returns the sum of all its parameters
+A function that prints strings, followed by a new line